Carlson MIS Team Show Their Stuff in Canada and Florida

 The team’s short case was about broadening a firm’s reach, sponsored by Study Edge, and the long case was, like at CaseIT, on talent onboarding, this time sponsored by Booz Allen Hamilton.
 “Other than the sponsor, they read similarly,” Fiedler says.
 “Our teams did very well in both.
 Booz Allen Hamilton said to our team, ‘I’d hire you all on the spot.
 And I don’t say that to every team.’”

-The team took fourth in division in the short case and second in the long case.
+The team took fourth in the division in the short case and second in the long case.
 The winning team was Chulalongkorn University of Thailand.

 Team member Mark Chia said the experience was the highlight of his undergraduate life at the Carlson School.
 “I now understand better how to tailor my presentations to suit the audience’s needs and wants, which is critical in successful pitches,” he said.